Emerging Leaders Under 40 Spotlight: Fayoke Fatade, DNP, RN NEA-BC

 Fayoke Fatade has always been drawn to healthcare.
 But it was the human connection in nursing that truly inspired her.

 As someone who initially considered becoming a surgeon, Fayoke discovered that her passion lay in the direct patient interaction that nursing offers.
-Now, with 15 years of experience, she leads a team at Stanford Health, ensuring that each patient receives compassionate, high-quality care.
+Now, with 15 years of experience, she leads a team at Stamford Health, ensuring that each patient receives compassionate, high-quality care.

 “I love the ability to bring people from a state of not being well to health,” Fayoke said.
 “It’s about restoring their lives through the procedures we perform, and that’s incredibly fulfilling.”